proxytranslation/user-docs/dashboard/menu/dashboard/pagecache/targetcache.md

 ## The 'Keep Cache Strategy'

-the Keep cache is actually a serving mode of the Target cache, used mainly to prevent the source language bleed-through effect, or Bleeding Effect in short.
+The Keep cache is actually a serving mode of the Target cache, used mainly to prevent the source language bleed-through effect, or Bleeding Effect in short.
 It operates by checking the cached content’s translation ration against the remote server’s response.
 If the cached